Coder-World04/Complete-Machine-Learning-/README.md

 **Day 8 : Maths for Data Science and Machine learning**

-In this post we covered Maths for ML .
+In this post we covered Maths for ML.
 Topics like Linear Algebra, Calculus, Matrix and Vectors, Bayes Theorem and Cheatsheets etc are covered in detail.

 Where to find Day 8 post : [Link](https://medium.datadriveninvestor.com/day-8-60-days-of-data-science-and-machine-learning-5155cfc78a68)